-A note on rhodium plating: It is standard practice to rhodium plate white gold giving it a bright white color.
+A note on color: It is common practice to rhodium plate white gold jewelry giving it a brighter whiter color.
+At With These Rings we do not plate our metals, this means that your engagement ring is plated your wedding ring won't be a perfect color match.
+Standard white gold is slightly more yellow and palladium white gold is a little more grey without the plating.
+But when they are polished the difference is very subtle and most of the couples I have worked with say that they can't see the difference at all.
 Over time the plating will wear off exposing the true color of the metal, so jewelers often recommend that you have it "touched up" every so often.
-We do not plate any of our metals, this means that your engagement ring is plated your wedding ring won't be a perfect match to your engagement ring if it is rhodium plated white gold.
-Standard white gold is slightly more yellow and palladium white gold is a little more grey without the plating.
-But when they are polished the difference is subtle and most of the couples I have worked with say that they can't see the different.
 Some people choose to have their engagement ring re-plated just before the wedding so that it is bright and shinny.
-You can have your wedding band plated at the same time, with the same jeweler so that they are a perfect match.
+You can have your wedding band plated at the same time, with the same jeweler so that both rings are a perfect match!

 Silver is known for its bright white silver color and common use in jewelry, palladium sterling silver is a beautiful material to work with.
 It is easy to form, texture and polish.
 Many couples choose to work with sterling because its price is substantially lower than other precious metals.
 It is important to note that while sterling silver can be worn daily, it is a very soft metal and prone to collecting scratches, wearing down and changing shape over time.
 Many people, including myself, appreciate the way that silver wears and ages.
 But if you want a ring that will keep its original finish longer, I would not recommend palladium silver.
 Be sure to consider the pros and cons on silver wedding bands.